awsdocs/amazon-fsx-lustre-user-guide/doc_source/using-service-linked-roles.md

 ## Supported Regions for Amazon FSx for Lustre Service\-Linked Roles<a name="slr-regions"></a>

-Amazon FSx for Lustre supports using service\-linked roles in all of the regions where the service is available\.
+Amazon FSx for Lustre supports using service\-linked roles in all of the Regions where the service is available\.
 For more information, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html)\.